-The Hughes Heirs filed five group proofs of claim and two individual proofs of claim against Plan Debtors GGP, TRCLP, The Howard Hughes Corporation, Howard Hughes Properties Limited Partnership and Howard Hughes Properties, Inc., asserting rights under the
+The Hughes Heirs filed five group proofs of claim and two individual proofs of claim against Plan Debtors GGP, TRCLP, The Howard Hughes Corporation, Howard Hughes Properties Limited Partnership and Howard Hughes Properties, Inc., asserting rights under the CSA.

-CSA.
 These proofs of claims assert claims against the estates for liquidated amounts claimed to be due and unliquidated amounts relating to the final valuation under the CSA.
-The Hughes Heirs contend their rights should be treated as Claims for purposes of the Chapter 11 Cases.
 It is the Plan Debtors' position that the Hughes Heirs do not hold Claims but instead hold contingent equity interests in Plan Debtor GGP.
-As discussed in Section IV.C.2, Platt W. Davis, III, a "Representative" of the Hughes Heirs under the CSA, is a member of the Equity Committee.
+As provided in Section IV.C.2, Platt W. Davis, III represents the Hughes Heirs on the Equity Committee.

-On June 18, 2010, the Hughes Heirs filed a motion in the Bankruptcy Court seeking relief from the automatic stay to require the Plan Debtors to participate in the threeappraiser valuation process specified in the CSA and to compel arbitration of any disputes regarding the determination of the Hughes Heirs rights under the CSA.
-The Plan Debtors opposed this motion, as did the Equity Committee.
 On June 29, 2010, the Debtors filed a motion in the Bankruptcy Court seeking to estimate the Hughes Heirs' proofs of claim for purposes of allowance in the Chapter 11 Cases in accordance with section 502(c) of the Bankruptcy Code.
-At a hearing on July 22, 2010, the Bankruptcy Court made an oral ruling on the Hughes Heirs' stay relief motion and the Plan Debtors' estimation motion, authorizing the parties to proceed with appraisal of Summerlin MPC and other applicable properties and to choose a third independent appraiser to assist in the valuation process of Summerlin MPC and the other applicable properties, with the participation of the Equity Committee.
-The Bankruptcy Court entered a written order on August 4, 2010 reflecting the terms set forth in the oral ruling.
-The Bankruptcy Court adjourned the estimation motion but indicated it would reset that motion for hearing if it became clear that estimation was necessary to avoid undue delay in the administration of the Chapter 11 Cases.

-The Plan Debtors have retained Cushman & Wakefield, Inc. to conduct an appraisal of the Summerlin MPC and other applicable properties as of December 31, 2009, for purposes of determining the final value allocable to the Hughes Heirs under the CSA.
-The Hughes Heirs have retained First Services PGP Valuation to conduct their appraisal.
+The Plan Debtors have retained Cushman & Wakefield, Inc. to conduct an appraisal of the Summerlin MPC as of December 31, 2009, for purposes of determining the value allocable to the Hughes Heirs under the CSA.

+The Hughes Heirs contend their rights should be treated as Claims for purposes of the Chapter 11 Cases.
+On June 18, 2010, the Hughes Heirs filed a motion in the Bankruptcy Court seeking relief from the automatic stay to require the Plan Debtors to participate in the three-appraiser valuation process specified in the CSA and to compel arbitration of any disputes regarding the determination of the Hughes Heirs rights under the CSA.
+The Plan Debtors oppose this motion.
+Estimation by the Bankruptcy Court will ensure timely determination of the Hughes Heirs Obligations in a forum that permits participation by other parties in interest, including the Equity Committee.